 BIOS

 The BIOS is by AMI.
-Latest version is A6183MS V1.7 032400 and produces the POST string 63-10B1-001169-00101111-071595-WHITNEY.
-The original BIOS was A6183MS V1.0 090399 but we’ve only encountered boards that originally shipped with A6183MS V1.4 110899.
+The latest version is A6183MS V1.7 032400, producing the POST string 63-10B1-001169-00101111-071595-WHITNEY.
+The original BIOS was A6183MS V1.0 090399, but we’ve only encountered boards that originally shipped with A6183MS V1.4 110899.

 Hard Drive